SkylineCommunications/dataminer-docs/develop/devguide/ClassLibrary/ClassLibraryInterAppClasses.md

 > The return message, if provided, must always have the same GUID as the received message that triggered the return in this case.

 > [!NOTE]
 > A return message does not necessarily need to be something to send to an external destination.
-A message could also be part of an internal API used to move data between classes, methods or QActions within your own protocol.
+A message could also be part of an internal API used to move data between classes, methods, or QActions within your own protocol.
 This can also be returned.

 ### Parsing a received call